GewelsJI/DGNet/README.md

 ## 2. Inference

-+ Run `bash inference.sh` to create a virtual environment and install necessary packages for inference.
+Run `bash inference.sh` to create a virtual environment and install necessary packages for inference.

-+ Just enjoy it!